 Notes

-- Traditionally German Spekulatius are stored in metal tins.
+- Storing: Traditionally German Spekulatius are stored in metal tins.
 I recommend storing your cooled cookies in an airtight container for up to 1 week.
 You can also freeze them for up to 3 months.

 Lindsey Jll